Skip to Content

 Mountain Ranges Sceneries

-Mountain ranges are chains of linked-together mountain peaks, and they exist everywhere in the world.
-The Himalayas and the Andes ranges are just two examples that almost everyone knows – but unfortunately, also some of the most threatened biomes in the world.
+Mountain ranges are chains of linked-together mountain peaks that exist everywhere in the world.
+The Himalayas and the Andes ranges are just two examples that almost everyone knows—but unfortunately, they are also some of the most threatened biomes in the world.

 Each mountain is measured by its peak, but each mountain range is measured by its highest summit.
 Mountaineers dedicate their sport to reaching the top – and that’s challenging for anyone.

-Conditions are harsh atop the average mountain range and get less ideal for humans the higher up they are measured.
+Conditions are harsh atop the average mountain range and less ideal for humans the higher up they are measured.
 Changes in pressure make moving and breathing, basic tasks on the ground, much more difficult.
-Harsh for most people, mountain ranges can surprisingly still support ample life as their own unique habitat.
+Although mountain ranges are harsh for most people, they can surprisingly still support ample life as their own unique habitat.

-Pines, spruce, and juniper trees are some of the biological life that prefer higher altitudes and mountainous soil.
-Snow leopards, cougars, yaks, and llamas are just some of the animals that flourish in the world’s mountain ranges.
+Pines, spruce, and juniper trees are some biological life that prefers higher altitudes and mountainous soil.
+Snow leopards, cougars, yaks, and llamas are some animals that flourish in the world’s mountain ranges.

 See RelatedWhat is Biomass Energy?
 Pros & Cons of this Resource